Have A Bat Problem? Bat Removal & Prevention Can Help!

 Aside from the health risks, the worst thing about having bats in your home, office, or commercial property is the damage they can do.

 - Bats tend to scratch away at the insulation in attics and walls.

 - Their guano and urine is corrosive and can stain and destroy your property, cause wood rot, and corrode metal.

 - Bat guano can build up and cause sagging drywall and a weakened structure.

 - Their guano provides the perfect environment for histoplasmosis-causing fungus to grow.

 - Bat guano attracts rodents and insects, all of which can damage your home even further and leave feces throughout your insulation and attic.

 Considering that bats defecate about 20-30 times a day and a colony of bats can number in the thousands, that’s a lot of guano and a lot of damage!
 If you’ve had bats living in your attic and are in need of restoration services, from insulation removal and structural restoration to guano cleanup and disinfecting services, the team at Bat Removal & Prevention can help.
-We’re licensed builders with extensive experience and knowledge, and we’re the preferred contractor of a number of homeowners insurance companies.
+We’re licensed builders with extensive experience and knowledge, and we’re the preferred contractor for a number of homeowners’ insurance companies.
 We’ll make sure your attic is clean and restored properly, and that any damage done is effectively repaired.

 What Are The Health Dangers Associated With Bats?
 Are They Aggressive Animals?

 When you have a bat in your home, it can be comforting to know that they’re not typically aggressive animals.
 Still, there are some dangers associated with bats: